DoSomething/user-api/documentation/endpoints/auth.md

 // Content-Type: application/json

 {
-  token: String // The refresh token to be revoked.
+  token: String; // The refresh token to be revoked.
 }
 ```